donetick/donetick/README.md

 **Webhook System**: Connect with external systems through comprehensive webhook support and event-driven architecture.

 ### Developer & API Features
-**REST API**: Full programmatic access to all features through a comprehensive REST API, perfect for custom integrations and automation.
+**REST API**: Full programmatic access to all features through a REST API, perfect for custom integrations and automation.

 **Things Integration**: Connect IoT devices and external systems using entities (numbers, strings, booleans) that can trigger tasks, track sensor values, or integrate with smart home systems.